calyxir/calyx/docs/fud/axi-gen.md

 `main.sv` contains the SystemVerilog implementation of the Calyx program we are interested in executing on an FPGA.
-`toplevel.v` wraps our computation kernel and contains the AXI interface for each memory marked [`@external`][external] in a Calyx program.
+`toplevel.v` wraps our SystemVerilog implementation and contains the AXI interface for each memory marked [`@external`][external] in a Calyx program.
+Our `toplevel.v` and [`kernel.xml`][kernel_xml] is what our Xilinx tools interface with.
-Our toplevel is what interfaces directly with the
+Our toplevel adheres to the Xilinx [kernel interface requirements][kernel_requirements].
-[`kernel.xml`][kernel_xml] defines register maps and ports of our toplevel module used by our Xilinx tools.
+`kernel.xml` defines register maps and ports of our toplevel module used by our Xilinx tools.

-For more info on file generation see [how the Xilinx Toolchain works][xilinx_how]
+For more information on the generation of the files mentioned above see [how the Xilinx Toolchain works][xilinx_how]

 ## Toplevel